 The plaintiff claims to have suffered \$17 million in lost business as well as an unspecified amount of property damage and diminished value of the property.
 The lawsuit is being defended under a \$25 million owner-controlled insurance program issued by Chartis Insurance Co. for the CA/T project.
 However, Chartis is doing so under a reservation of rights concerning coverage.
 The Authority's motion for summary judgment was denied in late February, 2012.
-A final pre-trial conference is scheduled for March 14, 2013.
+The discovery period will close at the end of August, 2013, and a March, 2014 trial date has been set.